 By Felix Onuah

-On Friday, Ngelale said Tinubu will attend the G20 summit to try to promote foreign investment in Nigeria and mobilize global capital to develop infrastructure.
+ABUJA (Reuters) - Nigeria's President Bola Tinubu plans to attend the G20 summit in India this month to try to promote foreign investment in Africa's largest economy and mobilize global capital to develop infrastructure, his spokesman said on Friday.

-Tinubu has embarked on the boldest reforms in decades, which have been welcomed by investors.
-However, they have brought additional hardship to Nigerians already dealing with a cost of living crisis.
+Tinubu has embarked on the country's boldest reforms in decades, which have been welcomed by investors.
+However, reforms have brought additional hardship to Nigerians already dealing with a cost of living crisis.

-(Reporting by Felix Onuah, Writing by Chijioke Ohuocha, Editing by Andrew Cawthorne and Angus MacSwan)
+(Reporting by Felix Onuah; Writing by Chijioke Ohuocha; Editing by Cynthia Osterman)